 The second view is about always hoping.

-When you take the idea of failure out of the equation of your goal, what you’re left with is success and learning.
+When you take the idea of failure out of the equation of your goal, what you’re left with are success and learning.

 Martin E.P.
 Seligman, PhD, director of the Positive Psychology Center at University of Pennsylvania; founder of Positive Psychology; author, Learned Optimism: How to Change Your Mind and Your Life, Vintage, 2011.